 One of the most effective ways to connect with parents of students in your care is to host annual parent meetings.
-If you’re not hosting yearly kick off meetings, it’s something to consider as a way to build relationship.
+If you’re not hosting a yearly kick-off meeting, it’s something to consider as a way to build relationships.
 All of Jesus’ ministry was relational.
 Consider using the meeting to host a speaker who will enrich the parents’ faith lives, rather than just reading through the year’s schedule or reviewing policies.
 Distribute an info sheet with important housekeeping details at the end of a meeting instead of dedicating an entire meeting to logistics.
 If needed, consider a virtual meeting with video and audio capabilities, so feel like you’re together in the same room even if you can’t be.

 Connection 3: Intergenerational Classes and Programs

 Deepen the faith lives of students by first inviting their parents to a deeper faith.
 When the time is right and it’s safe to do so, consider including an intergenerational option in faith formation if it’s possible or include intergenerational events and classes.
 You might host a couple of retreats a year or promote a family service day each year, in which the entire family comes to the parish to participate together in a service project.